Design-Computation-RWTH/federated-issue-management/README.md

   * Every configuration contains a commented-out triple `<dataset> # tdb2:unionDefaultGraph true . `Remove the `#` sign to activate this triple in the configurations.
   * Run the server with `./fuseki-server`.

+To run Fuseki, it is necessary to have Java installed.

 ## Running the demo
 ### Create the data
 The folder `./scripts` contains scripts to bootstrap the demo onto the vaults.
 Make sure the Solid server and a Fuseki instance are running.
 To run the scripts, however, an initial account needs to be created manually.
 Go to `http://localhost:3000/setup/` (3000 is the default port for the Solid Server) and tick the following checkboxes: